The best photo editing software for Macs in 2023

 It comes with beginner friendly tools at simple one-time cost.

 Photo editing software for Macs can help you improve your photos and allow you to stretch your creativity.
 With the exception of a handful of photography professions, most of us consider the photograph straight out of the camera as a canvas of sorts, waiting to be touched up and enhanced in some way.
-Whether that be simply adjusting color and contrast or doing more in-depth edits like skin retouching or work, the best photo editing software for Macs will help you see your photographic visions through.
+Whether that be simply adjusting and contrast or doing more in-depth edits like skin retouching or composite work, the best photo editing software for Macs will help you see your photographic visions through.

 How we picked the best photo editing software for Macs

 The writers and editors at Pop Photo have decades of experience in just about all genres of photography and with most of the photo editing software available.
-When choosing the best photo editing software, we aimed to pick a range of options that would suit different editing styles and budgets.
-We looked at apps with smart and automated features and ones that are more hands-on and labor-.
+When choosing the best photo editing software, we aimed to pick a of options that would suit different editing styles and budgets.
+We looked at apps with smart and automated features and ones that are more hands-on and labor-intensive.
 We also considered programs that can multitask and handle library management as well as editing.
 Lastly, we made sure to choose trustworthy editing software vetted by countless other photographers and us.

 The best photo editing software for Macs: Reviews & recommendations